 Where to Sleep

 As a major transit hub, travellers are looking for sleep spots at all hours.
 The good news is that you can stay airside overnight, where more comfortable sleep spots can be found.
 Most seats have armrests, but certain gates and concourses have padded, armrest-free benches.
 There are long, padded benches that are nice for sleeping near the end of Concourse C (Gate 10).
 One reviewer suggests you avoid C9 and C17, as there are a lot of TVs in the area.
 The S concourse has padded benches near the center of the terminal.
 Landside, a meditation room offers peace and quiet.
-Bring earplugs or noise-cancelling headphones to combat loud TVs and frequent announcements, but a reader tells us the effort may be lost as crying babies and nearby conversations prevent decent sleep.
+Bring earplugs or noise-cancelling headphones to help combat loud TVs and frequent announcements, but a reader tells us the effort may be lost as crying babies and nearby conversations prevent decent sleep.
 Explore our guide to sleeping in Seattle Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, hop on a free shuttle to several nearby hotels.
 See Airport Hotels in the airport guide below.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.